corlou/finalAssignmentWebTech/README.md

 Frostlick, J. 2018 “finney_1” <a href="https://theweekendedition.com.au/stumble-guide/finney-isles/"> from Date accessed 19 May 2019

 Frostlick, J. 2018 “finney_2” <a href="https://theweekendedition.com.au/stumble-guide/finney-isles/"> from Date accessed 19 May 2019

-Frostlick, J. 2018 “finney_3” <a href="https://theweekendedition.com.au/stumble-guide/finney-isles/"> from Date accessed 19 May 2019

 Frostlick, J. 2016 “tom_1” from <a href="https://unsplash.com/photos/46Yad80Ynp4"> Date accessed 15 May 2019